One unit of credit equals four semester hours.

 MTH 451 Senior Paper

-This course is required of every student majoring in mathematics and is to demonstrate the research, writing and analytical skills of the graduating senior.
-To be taken in the first or second term of the senior year, this research paper will provide evidence of what the student has learned by having been a mathematics major in terms of knowledge, skills and insight.
+This course is required of every student majoring in mathematics and aims to demonstrate the research, writing and analytical skills of the graduating senior.
+To be written in the first or second term of the senior year, this research paper will provide evidence of what the student has learned as a mathematics major in terms of knowledge, skills and insight.
 The topic of the paper will be selected by the student in consultation with a faculty advisor.
 Prerequisite: MTH 400 with a grade of C or better.

 MTH 468 Internship